 Barbastelle bat

 Extremely rare.
-Known from a single location in north-east Derbyshire close to the border with Nottinghamshire following a confirmed recording from a bat detector in 2015.
+Known from three locations in north-east Derbyshire close to the border with Nottinghamshire following a confirmed recording from a bat detector in 2015 and subsequent survey work, in the north-west of the county following collaborative work with the Moors for the Future Partnership and in the south of the county in a member's back garden!
 Work is being done by the group to further study this species and understand its distribution.
 It is considered to be a woodland specialist although males often move out of woodlands into arable areas in the autumn.
 A small bat, its flight is very rapid as it commutes along woodland rides.

 icon login